focallocal/fl-maps/README.md

 3. Set up git

-      - `git remote set-url upstream https://github.com/focallocal/fl-maps`
+      - `git remote add upstream https://github.com/focallocal/fl-maps`
       ```
         // make sure there are 2 remotes (origin that points to your fork and upstream for the original repo)
         git remote -v